-Billing & Coding Compliance
+Billing and Coding Compliance

 Corporate compliance in chiropractic healthcare covers a broad range of legal and ethical aspects, from ensuring privacy and confidentiality of patient data to maintaining a safe physical environment.
 One crucial component of corporate compliance is having accurate and well-monitored billing and coding processes.

 Errors in billing and coding can have serious consequences, including allegations of fraud, significant legal costs, loss of reputation, and even criminal penalties.
 In many cases, these errors might be inadvertent; however, merely not understanding the law or failing to provide compliance training for staff usually is not a sufficient excuse for violations.

 Issues related to billing, coding, and reimbursement are highly complex and heavily regulated.
 The risk strategies that follow are intended to provide general guidance for establishing a solid foundation for billing and coding compliance.
 Chiropractic practices also should consult with legal counsel and compliance experts to develop and implement detailed and effective compliance plans.

 - Ensure your corporate compliance plan includes guidelines and standards for billing and coding in relation to government and private payers.
 These guidelines and standards should be developed and reviewed by individuals who have billing and coding expertise.

 - Educate chiropractors and staff members about billing and coding compliance and common mistakes and errors that could potentially lead to fraudulent claims, such as the practice of copy and paste in electronic health records.

 - Ensure that staff members who are responsible for billing and coding are appropriately trained and have the necessary competencies to perform the job, including knowledge of current coding and reimbursement standards, federal policies and rules, and ethical principles.